kubernetes-retired/minibroker/README.md

 helm install minibroker --namespace minibroker minibroker/minibroker
 ```

-*NOTE*: Users will be able to set arbitrary parameters for the provisioned helm
+*NOTE*: Platform users provisioning service instances will be able to set
-charts which can be potentially dangerous, e.g. if setting a high number of
+arbitrary parameters, which can be potentially dangerous, e.g. if setting a
-replicas.
+high number of replicas.
-To prevent this it is possible to define override parameters per service using
+To prevent this, it is possible to define override parameters per service using
 the `overrideChartParams` value.
-If defined the override parameters take
+If defined, the user-defined parameters
-precedence over user-provided values.
+are dropped and the override parameters are used instead.

 ## Installation Options
 * Only Service Catalog Enabled services are included with Minibroker by default,